Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts. They're great for gathering activities!

 Last school year, I finally decided to buy a big package of poster board, and I can't tell you how happy I was that night about 8 pm when my son said he needed a piece for school the next day!
 No leaving the house and wasting gas to get it because I already had some!

 Shuffle the deck of index cards with the points of the Scout Law.
-Have the boys lay the cards out on the grid in the correct order.
+Have the Cub Scouts lay the cards out on the grid in the correct order.

-If any are not in the right place, remove them from the grid and hand them back to the boy so that he can continue until all of the cards are in the correct order.
+If any are not in the right place, remove them from the grid and hand them back to the Scout so that they can continue until all of the cards are in the correct order.

 You can change this game up several ways.